paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2001-06-01-a_new_medium_for_design.md

 This was one of the central reasons for the failure of Boo.com — an Internet only clothing retailer that became a casualty of the ‘dot com’ collapse.

-{% render 'figure'
-  content: '> From the day it launched technology was a problem for the online clothes retailer.
+> From the day it launched technology was a problem for the online clothes retailer.
 Originally it was supposed to launch in May 1999 but technical hitches delayed the unveiling.
-When Boo.com finally went live last November it’s ambitious technology was there for all to see — if they could be bothered to wait for it to download.'
+When Boo.com finally went live last November it’s ambitious technology was there for all to see — if they could be bothered to wait for it to download.
-  caption: 'Ward, 2000'
-%}
+— Ward, 2000

 But it wasn’t just the use of the technology that was to blame; it was in the way in which it was used.
 The site used an array of graphics, pop-up windows, and 3-D imagery that was all hard to navigate around, leaving its customers lost and unable to find their way back to a starting point.